yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

 (or for some keywords to avoid and why).
 Even better, they may be able to recommend you some relevant papers to start with.

+### 2. Finding papers

+There are two tricks to the art of finding relevant papers.
+The first is very intuitive and involves growing your set of papers: from your set of keywords, you can find papers via Google Scholar.
+You may also choose to look up keyword + "lecture notes," "survey," or "blog" to give you a sense with what's long established in a field vs. what's recent/new.

+If you find even a single relevant paper, you're in luck!
+From this paper -- the "root" paper" -- you can quickly find others by:
+* Following the “citation tree” **down** -- what other papers did the root paper cite?
+* Following the “citation tree” **up** -- what other papers have cited this one?
+Note: you can conduct this step by using the "cited by" link of a paper on Google Scholar.
+Oftentimes, repeating this process recursively on papers you find by traversing the citation tree will yield a large number of potentially relevant papers.

+While following the citation tree, however, you may notice the number of tabs open in your browser growing at an unprecedented rate.
+This is where the second trick comes in: learning to quickly identify whether or not a paper is relevant to your project.
+*This not a trivial skill*, but it is an important one to develop, as it will *save you lots of time*.
+You can do this as follows:
+* The main question you need to ask yourself when you open a paper is: “Is this paper solving a problem that is related to my own?”
+* There are two places in the paper where the answer to this question may reveal itself: the abstract/introduction (what problem are they solving?) and the beginning of the methods/problem setting section (what formalism are they using to solve the problem and is this formalism valid in my setting?).
+* While keywords are helpful, they are not perfect – so avoid depending them completely.
+For example:
+  * A paper that doesn’t use any of the keywords you are used to may actually solve a very similar problem.
+Their approach may be a completely different way of solving the same problem.
+  * A paper that uses all the right keywords may have nothing to do with your problem!
+The paper may solve a problem that is too specific to relate to your setting or the keywords may have a different meaning in a different field (e.g. in statistics, the terms “fixed effects” and “random effects” carry different meanings depending on the sub-community).